AminSajedian/ankiflow-ai/README.md

 # AnkiFlow AI 🧠

-## Overview
+# Overview

-AnkiFlow AI is a modern flashcard learning application that enhances your study experience with artificial intelligence.
-Built with React Native and Expo, this app combines spaced repetition learning principles with AI assistance to make your learning more effective and personalized.
+AnkiFlow AI is a modern flashcard learning app built with React Native and Expo.
+It enhances traditional spaced repetition learning with AI-powered features, such as AI-generated explanations, topic suggestions, and adaptive difficulty.
+The app supports deck management, web content integration, and progress tracking, all within a mobile-friendly interface.
+It leverages Google's Generative AI and integrates with Anki/AnkiDroid for seamless flashcard management and study synchronization.

-The application follows a deck-based organization similar to traditional flashcard apps like Anki, but elevates the experience with AI-powered features that adapt to your learning patterns and help generate better study materials.

 ## Key Features